meower-media/client/manifest/README.md

 To make the folder.
 # Why did you create this folder?
 To upload the icons.
-# WHy did you need to upload the icons?
+# Why did you need to upload the icons?
 Stop.